the practical kitchen

 all of the ingredients for no cook pizza sauce measured out and labeled.

-• Garlic - One medium-to-large garlic clove or two small garlic cloves.
-I don't recommend using jarred garlic here if you can avoid it only because it's hard to get those pieces small enough to truly blend into the sauce.
-If you're using jarred garlic, you'll get the best results with a mini food processor!
+Garlic - One medium-to-large garlic clove or two small garlic cloves.
+If you use jarred garlic, you'll get the best results blending this up in a mini food processor!

 grating garlic into a bowl with the other pizza sauce ingredients.